DigiCare Insurance

 What this means for you:

-Because Plan A is a regulated, standardised product with a fixed two-tier price, you should not be shopping on premium at all.
+Because Plan A is a regulated, standardised product with age-banded pricing, you should not be shopping aggressively on premium at all.
 Pick the broker or insurer with the cleanest online quote and a same-day stamped certificate.
 A cheap certificate that gets refused at the counter costs you the immigration appointment, not just the premium.

 Bottom Line